 To remove a Requirement, select it and click - Remove.

-Calculate Step Numbers
+Calculating Step Numbers

 Reviewing Tests

 When viewing a test in an In Pre-Approval state, Vault displays the test in a read-only version of the Test Authoring Interface.
 From here reviewers can review all authored content.
 Click Review to provide a verdict, justification, and eSignature.
-A rejection verdict may move the test back into an In Authoring state, where the Test Author can make any necessary changes.
+A rejection verdict may move the test back into an In Authoring state, where the Test Author and Co-Authors can make any necessary changes.

 The Test Script Review Interface is also available via the Review Authored Test action on a Test Script record.